Softinator-TechLabs/simple-image-optimizer/README.md

 # Simple Image Optimizer

-This project provides a basic image optimization tool using Python and Pillow and is developed as a demo by Softinator.
+COOL project provides a basic image optimization tool using Python and Pillow and is developed as a demo by Softinator.

 ## Usage